Get a Cost Estimate

 How much does it cost to build a 3 bedroom house in Kenya in 2025? +

-KSh 4 million to KSh 9 million for a standard bungalow with mid-range finishes.
+The cost of building a 3 bedroom house in Kenya in 2025 ranges from approximately KSh 4 million to KSh 9 million for a standard bungalow with mid-range finishes.
 A compact 100 m² bungalow at basic spec can be built for around KSh 4–5M, while a well-finished 120–150 m² design typically costs KSh 7–10M.
 Premium specifications or two-storey designs can exceed KSh 12M.
-For a full overview of costs across all house types, see our
+For a full overview of costs across all house types, see our complete guide to building costs in Kenya.

 What is the construction cost per square metre for a 3 bedroom house in Kenya? +